GCU Tenor Choral Scholarships

 • Opportunities for step-out solos in main concerts (dependent on repertoire).

-• GCU will provide copies of music for the choir’s self-promoted concerts (excluding the Scholars’ Recital) for the year.
+• GCU will provide copies of music for the choir’s self-promoted concerts for the year.

 Audition information